Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 Defines the background color.
 Value must be a hex or two hexes separated by commas.
 If there are two hexes, the first is the light mode colour and the second is the dark mode colour.

+**background-gradient**

+Defines the background gradient.
+Value must be one or more hexes or hexes separated by commas and in brackets (for light mode and dark mode colours respectively) separated by commas.
+Example: `#ff00ff, (#ffffff, #000000), #00ff00`

 **background-image**

 Defines the background image.
 Value must be a valid url leading to an image or a data url starting with `data:image/jpeg;base64,` or `data:image/png;base64,` and with the base encoded image following.